ASP (Japanese group)

-ASP is a Japanese alternative idol girl group formed by WACK in 2021.
+ASP was a Japanese alternative idol girl group formed by WACK in 2021.
 They debuted with the studio album, Anal Sex Penis, in 2021.
+The group disbanded in May 2026.

 History

 2021: Debut with Anal Sex Penis

 On March 27, 2021, WACK announced that a new group, ASP, had been formed.
 Initially the members faces were hidden until they reached 20,000 followers on Twitter.
 Eventually after the gradual reveal of their faces the members were confirmed to be former Idol Renaissance and Carry Loose member Yumeka Nowkana?, former Wagg trainee Naayu, Nameless and Mog Ryan.
 They released their debut studio album, Anal Sex Penis, on May 26.
 They performed live for the first time on May 30 at Nakano Heavy Sick Zero in Tokyo, and held their first tour, the ASP's on Fire Tour, from June to July.
 Their second tour, Tour Starfuckers, was held in August.
 Their first single, "The Man Calling", was released on September 22.
 Their third tour, the March of Rogues Tour, was held from October to November.
 On November 24, the final date of the tour, Naayu left ASP due to a worsening foot injury.
 During Naayu's final live show with the group, ASP introduced twin sisters, Matilder and Wonker, as new members.